-Greetings, Spartans!
 Welcome to the University of South Carolina Upstate!
-You are a part of one of the nation's fastest-growing, baccalaureategranting institutions.
+You are part of one of the nation's fastest-growing baccalaureate-granting institutions.
 USC Upstate has earned a strong reputation as a major regional partner in fulfilling critical workforce needs while contributing to the social, cultural, and economic development of the Upstate.

-USC Upstate offers more than 50 academic programs that enable you, our students, to build bridges to your futures.
-Home to nearly 6,000 students, we offer undergraduate and graduate programs in the liberal arts and sciences, business administration, nursing, and education, with the majority of our graduates becoming employed before or soon after Commencement.
+USC Upstate offers more than 50 academic programs that will prepare you to build bridges to your future.
+Home to nearly 5,500 students, we offer undergraduate and graduate programs in the liberal arts and sciences, business administration, and nursing and education.
+The majority of our graduates are employed before or soon after Commencement.

 At USC Upstate, your success is our first priority.
 We're here to help ensure that you have the best college experience possible.
-Part of that success includes your personal growth, getting involved on campus, meeting new friends, and finding likeminded colleagues who share your interests.
+Part of this success includes your personal growth, getting involved on campus, meeting new friends, and finding like-minded colleagues who share your interests.

-This Academic Catalog presents important information about all academic policies and degree requirements and will serve as your road map as a student at USC Upstate.
-If, as you read through the Academic Catalog, you have questions, please call our Admissions Office at (864) 503-5246.
+The Academic Catalog presents important information about all academic policies and degree requirements and will serve as your road map as a student at USC Upstate.
+If you have questions as you read through the Academic Catalog, please call the Admissions Office at 864-503-5246.

-Again, welcome to USC Upstate-where you will experience the great spirit that engages students and transforms lives.
-Because UP is where you want to go!

-Warm regards,

-Brine Les Herris

-Bennie L. Harris, Ph.D.
+Again, welcome to USC Upstate, where our goal is to offer an education for all that inspires a thriving and just society.
+Go Spartans!
+Warm regards, Brive Les Harris Bennie L. Harris, Ph.D.
 Chancellor